Allose kinase

-Thus, the two substrates of this enzyme are ATP and D-allose, whereas its two products are ADP and D-allose 6-phosphate.
+The enzyme characterised from Aerobacter aerogenes converts the aldohexose sugar, D-allose (shown in its pyranose form), to α-D-allopyranose 6-phosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:D-allose 6-phosphotransferase.
 Other names in common use include allokinase (phosphorylating), allokinase, D-allokinase, and D-allose-6-kinase.